AlgoMaster Logo

 Thread-Local Storage (thread_local)

-Some pieces of state shouldn't be shared between threads, even when the variable lives at file or global scope.
-A request ID, a random number generator, a scratch buffer reused across calls, these are all per-thread by nature, and sharing them produces either incorrect results or a queue of threads contending on a mutex.
+Some state should not be shared between threads, even when the variable lives at file or global scope.
+A request ID, a random number generator, a scratch buffer reused across calls: these are per-thread by nature, and sharing them produces either incorrect results or a queue of threads contending on a mutex.
 The thread_local keyword, added in C++11, gives every thread its own independent copy of a variable, with a lifetime that matches the thread itself.
-This chapter covers how thread_local storage works, where it shines in everyday concurrent code, and the corner cases that trip people up.
+This chapter covers how thread_local storage works, where it is useful in everyday concurrent code, and the corner cases.

 Premium Content